 If you’re not familiar with CSA, here’s how it works in a nutshell.
 Many farms offer subscriptions for weekly baskets of produce, flowers and many other farm products.
 You usually sign up in the fall or winter months in order to get the produce or other farm items the coming season.
 Prices may vary, but expect to spend a few hundred dollars per share.

-If you’re interested in getting into farming on a small scale and perhaps growing produce for a farmers market or CSA, you’ll want to get Joel Salatin’s book, Everything I Want to do is Illegal, and discover what you can about the farming and marketing operations of Polyface Farm.
+If you’re interested in getting into farming on a small scale and perhaps growing produce for a farmers market or CSA, get Joel Salatin’s book, Everything I Want to do is Illegal, and discover what you can about the farming and marketing operations of Polyface Farm.